max00xam/service.maxxam.teamwatch/README.md

 ``#tw[pc]:playstream:<url>[&m_title=<title>|<title>#wstream|backin|openload|akstream`` - start playing video stream

-url can be an open stream url or an url from wstream, backin, openload, akstream playstream by title at the moment scrape urls only from one italian website, so the language is italian
+**url** can be to open stream url or an url to wstream, backin, openload, akstream playstream by **title** at the moment scrape urls only from one italian website, so the language is italian

 ``#tw[pc]:invite:m:<title>`` - invite other users to watch a movie (all the users must have the movie in the kodi library)